 Limited companies are owned by one ore more shareholders, whereas Limited Liability Partnerships (LLPs) are jointly owned and run by two or more members (partners).

 What is the difference between a limited company and an LLP?

 Limited companies are incorporated businesses that are legal entities in their own right.
 They must be registered at Companies House.
 They are owned by shareholders and managed by directors, but this distinction between ownership and management can become diluted if directors also hold shares in the company (as is normally the case with SMEs).

 Are there any similarities between a shareholder and an LLP member?

 What are the differences between a company shareholder and an LLP member?

 Payment and tax

 Shareholders receive a share of company profits (in proportion to the number of shares owned) in the form of dividend payments.
 Dividend payments are subject to dividend tax, whereas non-dividend income is subject to Income Tax.

 By default, LLP profits are distributed equally amongst the members.
 In practice, distributions of profits are normally documented in a Members’ Agreement (also known as an LLP Agreement).
 Each LLP member is required to pay Income Tax on the profits they receive.

 Management vs ownership

 LLP members are subject to the rules set out in the LLP Agreement, and all members have a right to take part in the management of the LLP.
 In practice, certain members will often be more senior, or take a more active role in managing the business.

 Risk and responsibility

-Shareholders – aside from the value of their shareholdings, which can be lost in the case of company insolvency, shareholders (assuming they are not also directors) generally do not carry any liability in respect of the debts, actions or omissions of the company.
+Aside from the value of their shareholdings, which can be lost in the case of company insolvency, shareholders (assuming they are not also directors) generally do not carry any liability in respect of the debts, actions, or omissions of the company.
 For example, if a director has acted fraudulently or mismanaged company funds, this will not be the responsibility of shareholders.